 - The value of the crypto in CAD at the time of the transaction

 - Crypto wallet addresses

-- Any legal or accounting costs
+- Any legal fees or accounting costs

 - Mining expenses such as hardware costs

+If you are not a certified accounting technician, the Koinly tool will be extremely helpful and make your life easier.
 A full list of records the CRA recommends keeping as well as all official government guidance on cryptocurrencies can be found here.